JoshDreamland/Yamlet/README.md

   }
 ```

-This is because the Python parser is used to handle expressions in Yamlet.
+This is because the Python parser is used to handle expressions in Yamlet,
+including interpreting mapping flows (which are based instead on Python dicts).
-I have taken the liberty of allowing raw names as the key without unpacking
+I have taken the liberty of allowing raw names as the key (per YAML) without
-these as expressions, per Python.
-To use a variable as the key, you can say
+unpacking these as expressions (per Python).
+To use a variable as the key, you
-`'{key_variable}': value_variable`, but note that the `key_variable` must be
+can say `'{key_variable}': value_variable`, but note that the `key_variable`
-available in the compositing scope (the scope containing the mapping expression)
+must be available in the compositing scope (the scope containing the mapping
-and CANNOT be deferred to access values from the resulting tuple.
-The values
+expression) and CANNOT be deferred to access values from the resulting tuple.
-within a Yamlet mapping, however, *are* deferred.
+The values within a Yamlet mapping, however, *are* deferred.

 So the real weirdness here is that this isn't a Python dict literal, because
 name variables are not variables, and this isn't a YAML mapping literal, because
-every value is a raw Yamlet expression, *followed by a comma.* This is similar
+every value is a raw Yamlet expression, wherein strings must be quoted.
-to a YAML mapping flow, but all keys must have values.
+An additional difference from YAML mapping flows is that all keys must have
+values; you may not simply mix dict pairs and set keys (YAML allows this,
+Python and Yamlet do not).

-## Errata
+## Differences from GCL
-Mostly featureful, now, but some missing features I'll enumerate here and some
-janky or interesting behavior above in "Caveats."
+### Missing features

-A few missing features I can think of:
+A few currently missing features I can think of:
 - No assertions.
-- Support for "external" and "null" in expressions
+- Support for `external` and `null` in expressions.
-  - "external" evaluates to external in any operation.
+  - `external` evaluates to `external` when used in any operation.
+Requesting
+     an external value from a tuple explicitly results in an error.
+This is the
+     default for any undeclared value, so I haven't seen the need.
-  - "null" erases a key from a tuple, omitting it in compositing operations
+  - `null` erases a key from a tuple, omitting it in compositing operations
-    unless it is added afterward.
+     unless it is added afterward in a further tuple.
-- More builtin functions (`substr`, `tail`, ...)
+- More builtin functions (`substr`, `tail`, ...).
-- Support for the `args` tuple
+- Support for the `args` tuple.
+- Support for `final` and `local` expressions.
+The language might be better
+  without these...

+### Improvements over GCL
+Yamlet tracks all origin information, so there's no need for a separate utility
+to tell you where an expression came from.
+Consequently, you may chain `super`
+expressions within Yamlet and it will "just work."
+You can also invoke
+`explain_value` in any resulting dictionary to retrieve a description of how the
+value was determined.
+This feature could use more testing and debugging for
+beautification purposes.

+## Differences from the rest of industry
+Yamlet is probably the only templating or expression evaluation engine that
+doesn't use jq.
+If you want to use jq, you can create a function that accepts
+a jq string and use Yamlet's literal formatting to put values in the string.

+Yamlet shares a more procedural syntax with GCL.
+It's currently missing
+arithmetic operations because I didn't see anyone needing them, but they're
+a seven-line patch.

+A Yamlet configuration file (or "program," as GCL calls its own scripts) doesn't
+really need jq, because you can just invoke routines in it functionally.

+It's also worth pointing out that Jinja does not pair well with YAML because
+Jinja lends itself to cutting and pasting lines of file, and YAML uses indent
+as a form of syntax.
+Import statements in Yamlet import the final tuple value,
+not a chunk of unprocessed file.

 ## What's in a name?
 Who knows!
 Maybe it plays on "JSonnet" by building a sort of Shakespearean motif